Module 3.2: Virtual Networks (VNet)

 Networking in Azure is invisible when it works and catastrophic when it breaks.
 Unlike compute resources that you can scale up with a button click, or storage that you can provision in seconds, networking mistakes often cascade across your entire infrastructure.
 A misconfigured Network Security Group can silently block traffic for hours before anyone notices.
 An overlapping address space between two VNets makes peering impossible.
 A missing route table entry sends production traffic into a black hole.

 In this module, you will learn Azure networking from the ground up.
 You will understand VNets and subnets, how Network Security Groups filter traffic, how VNet peering connects separate networks, and how to design the hub-and-spoke topology that forms the backbone of enterprise Azure deployments.
-By the end, you will be able to design and implement a multi-VNet architecture where spoke networks route all egress traffic through a central hub---a pattern you will encounter in virtually every production Azure environment.
+By the end, you will be able to design and implement a multi-VNet architecture where spoke networks route all egress traffic through a central hub---a common pattern in enterprise Azure environments.

 VNets and Subnets: Your Private Network in the Cloud